 In Theorem~\ref{thm:RSMlift}, we gave a canonical construction of a (random) $p$-rough path $\bfW$ associated to any rough semimartingale $\mathrm{W} = (g + Y, Y')$ in sense of Definition~\ref{def:RSM}.
 The parameter $p \in (2,3)$ and the reference path $X$ are kept fixed.
 In particular, rough semimartingales can drive differential equations,

 understood for a.e. realization of $\bfW =\bfW (\omega)$ as rough differential equation (by nature, multidimensional).
-This should be contrasted with SDEs driven by weak Dirichlet processes \cite{coviello2007}, essentially restricted to scalar drivers. \footnote{This restriction is easy to understand since every deterministic continuous path is a weak Dirichlet process.
-In general, this is not sufficient to drive a differential equations (the raison d'\^etre of rough path theory).} Standard results in (deterministic) rough path theory provide a unique solution $Z=Z(\bfW,Z_0)$ of the initial value problem for \eqref{equ:RDEW} provided that $\sigma \in \mathrm{Lip}^{p+}$.
+This should be contrasted with SDEs driven by weak Dirichlet processes \cite{MR2303950}, essentially restricted to scalar drivers. \footnote{This restriction is easy to understand since every deterministic continuous path is a weak Dirichlet process.
+In general, this is not sufficient to drive a differential equation in a unique way, which is the raison d'\^etre of rough path theory.} Results from (deterministic) rough path theory \cite[Theorem 3.8]{MR3770049} provide a unique solution $Z=Z(\bfW,Z_0)$ of the initial value problem for \eqref{equ:RDEW} provided that $\sigma \in \mathrm{Lip}^{3}$, although a look at the proof reveals that $\sigma \in \mathrm{Lip}^{p+}$ is sufficient, as is the classical case for continuous rough paths, see e.g.\ \cite{MR1654527, Davie, MR2091358,MR2604669}.
 The construction assures that $Z_t =Z_t(\bfW(\omega),Z_0(\omega))$ defines an adapted (\cadlag{}) process provided that the initial datum $Z_{0}$ is $\calF_{0}$-measurable.
-When $(Y,Y') = 0$, $\bfW$ is nothing but the It\^o rough path lift of the \cadlag{} local martingale $g$, as previously constructed in \cite{MR3909973}, and yields (a robust version of) the classical It\^o solution, as found in textbooks on stochastic differential equations.
-We find it instructive to replace $\sigma$ by $(\sigma,\mu)$ and specialise to
+When $(Y,Y') = 0$, $\bfW$ is nothing but the It\^o rough path lift of the \cadlag{} local martingale $g$, as previously constructed in \cite{MR3909973}, and yields (a robust version of) the classical It\^o solution, as found in textbooks, such as e.g. \cite{MR2273672}, on stochastic differential equations.
+It convenes to replace $\sigma$ by $(\sigma,\mu)$ and consider